 Creating and implementing the visual style for a brochure can be a real challenge for marketers.
 If you don’t have design training or a clear vision of how to represent your brand, it can stop you in your tracks.

 We’re happy to tell you that a lack of technical or design skill simply does not matter these days.
 You can create elegant, branded eBooks and brochures in a matter of clicks with Foleon’s platform with templates that are 100% on-brand.
 Let’s pass you back over to Sim to discover how to use design templates and still be creative.

 Using the right software for your brochure.
 We’ve just touched on how choosing the right software can help you design and produce top-quality brochures.
 Foleon’s platform can also empower marketers to collaborate with colleagues, freelancers, and other content creators.
-It gives you those powerful audience insights that ensure that every brochure you create has maximum impact.
+It gives you those powerful insights into your target audience that ensure that every brochure you create has maximum impact.
 If you’re still thinking of using static PDFs for your brochure, consider our top nine reasons to reconsider PDFs.